mediaessenz/nodered-snap/README.md

 #### Configuration

 The **settings.js** and **flows.json** file are located in the `/root/snap/node-red/current/` directory.
-This is a linked directory so if you refresh or update the Node-RED install you may need to copy the files across from the old version to the new current directory.

 To install any extra nodes, the best option is to use the Manage Palette option in the editor.
 To install via the command line you can